xjlin0/attendees32/README.md

   - [ ] mail labels (avery template) or printing envelops
 - [ ] Since Relationship replaced by FolkAttendee, probably create titles in DB/Redis for relationships among families such as siblings, etc
 - [ ] i18n Translation on model data, django-parler maybe?
-- [ ] db currently allow non-uniq email, but duplicated email will cause send mail failure.
+- [x db currently allow non-uniq email, but duplicated email will cause send mail failure.
 - [ ] retire django summer note
 - [x] restart production docker lost all images, perhaps because docker was not installed correctly with rootless mode, thus the user become first available non-root user 1001. (resolved by add user option in production yaml)
 - [ ] modify django-allauth so that the host in the email activation link won't be http://127.0.0.1:8008/ even in production